-Immunohistochemical study: Three micron tissue sections were obtained from formalinfixed, paraffin-embedded tissue blocks on coated slides.
+Immunohistochemical study: Three micron tissue sections were obtained from formalin-fixed, paraffin-embedded tissue blocks on coated slides.
 After xylene deparaffinization, the sections were rehydrated in descending grades of alcohol then in water.
 Antigen retrieval was performed by using 10 mmol/L citrate monohydrate buffer (PH 6.0) and heated for 15 minutes in the microwave.

 The sections were then incubated in a blocking medium (3% H2O2) for 15 minutes followed by washing with distilled water.
-The slides then were immunostained for IMP3 Rabbit polyclonal antibody (0.1mg/ml)concentration, Chongqing, 400039, China) at a dilution of 1:100, at room temperature overnight.
-Immunodetection was executed using a standard labeled streptavidin-biotin system (DakoCytomation, Denmark, A/S).
+The slides then were immunostained for IMP3 Rabbit polyclonal antibody (0.1mg/ml concentration, Biospes, Chongqing, China) at a dilution of 1:100, at room temperature overnight.

+Immunodetection was executed using a standard labeled streptavidin-biotin system (DakoCytomation A/S, Glostrup, Denmark).
 Immune staining was performed based on manufacturer's instructions.
 Immunoreaction was visualized by adding DAB as a chromagen.
 Counterstaining of slides was performed with the Mayer hematoxylin.
 Normal thyroid tissue present on nearly every slide served as an internal negative control.
 Fetal liver obtained from aborted fetus (16 weaks), was used as positive control.

 Immunostaining evaluation: The slides were evaluated for the presence or absence of IHC staining in lesional and normal thyroid tissue; IMP3 expression was detected as cytoplasmic or membranous brownish coloration.
 Immunoreactivity was assessed by evaluating extent of stained follicular cells and was considered positive if more than 10% of follicular epithelial cells showed cytoplasmic/ or membranous staining.
-The IHC staining was graded as follow; negative (up to 10% stained cells), focally positive (+: 11-25%), moderately positive (+ +: 26-50%), or diffusely positive (+++: >50%).
+The IHC staining was graded as follow; negative (up to 10% stained cells), focally positive (+: 11-25%), moderately positive (++: 26-50%), or diffusely positive (+++:>50%).
 Expression of IMP3 was then correlated with age, sex, size, CI, LVI, lymph node status, distant metastasis status and TNM stage.

-Statistical analysis: Results were analyzed using SPSS (version 16) statistical package The Microsoft windows.
-Pearson for correlation coefficient was used for statistical analysis, P value <0.05 was considered statistically significant, and highly statistically significant when it was <0.01.
+Statistical analysis: Results were analyzed using SPSS (version 16) statistical package for Microsoft windows (SPSS Inc., Chicago, Illinois, USA).The Pearson correlation coefficient was used for statistical analysis, P value <0.05 was considered statistically significant, and highly statistically significant when it was <0.01.
 Sensitivity, specificity, positive predictive value and negative predictive value were calculated for benign versus malignant lesions.
 Receiver operating characteristic (ROC) curves were then drawn.
 The area under the curve (AUC) in ROC analysis was used to compare the ability of a marker to discriminate between benign and malignant lesions.